Concordia Stingers: Basketball

+The men's basketball program is a perennial championship-contending squad, having last won the Quebec title in 2019.

+On August 1, 2024, the Concordia Stingers men's basketball team defeated the Air Force Falcons men's basketball 71–55 in a preseason exhibition match.
+This was the Stingers' first win over an NCAA Division I squad since a 2019 win over the Quinnipiac University Bobcats, by a score of 98–90.

 Women's ice hockey

 Rugby

 In November 2005, Concordia's rugby team came from behind to beat McGill 20–18 at the Percival Molson Stadium to take the men's rugby provincial championship—the school's first since 2001.

 The women's rugby team is currently coached by Jocelyn Barrieau with Hughanna Gaw, Craig McDevitt, Craig Beemer, and Lia Hoyte as assistant coaches.
 In 2010, the Stingers won the Quebec conference and took home a silver medal from the CIS national championship.
 The women also advanced to nationals in 2009 and placed fourth.
 Also in 2009, Hughanna Gaw was named 2009 CIS Rookie of the Year.
 Several stingers played on the senior national fifteens and sevens team including Josée Lacasse, Micheline Green, Erin Dance, Natascha Wesch, Sheila Turner, Margaret Thompson, Sommer Christie, Bianca Farella, Alex Tessier, and Frédérique Rajotte.

 Soccer

-The men's and women’s soccer team is under the direction of former Canadian national team goalkeeper Greg Sutton.
+The men's and women's soccer team is under the direction of former Canadian national team goalkeeper Greg Sutton.